MickeyKay/better-font-awesome-library/README.md

 git clone --recursive https://github.com/MickeyKay/better-font-awesome-library.git
 ```

-Alternately, if you've already cloned the repo and need to add the submodules, you can run the following commands:
+Alternately, if you've already cloned the repo and need to add the submodules, you can run the following command:
 ```
-// Initialize all submodules.
-git submodule init

-// Pull in updated copies of all submodules. git submodule update
+// Initialize and update all submodules. git submodule update --init --recursive
 ```

 ## Usage ##